Mathematical Theory of Exchange-driven Growth: Existence of Solutions

 and hence the zeroth moment is conserved.
 To see that the first moment is also conserved we set $g_{j}=j.$ Then again, by the first identity of Lemma $1$ we get

 which gives conservation of the first moment. \end{proof}

-For the proofs of existence theorems, we will need bounds for the (truncated) solutions from above and below.
-The following lemma shows the non-negativity of solutions of the truncated system provided that the initial cluster distributions are non-negative (hence giving a lower bound).
+For the proofs of existence theorems, we will also need the following lemma which shows the non-negativity of solutions of the truncated system if the initial cluster distributions are non-negative.

 \begin{lemma} Let $c_{j}^{N}(t)$ be a solution of the truncated system (\ref{Tode0})-(\ref{TodeIC}) where $K(j,k)\geq0$.
 If $c_{j}^{N}(0)\geq0$ for all $j\geq0,$ then $c_{j}^{N}(t)\geq0.$ \end{lemma}

 \begin{proof} Let $S(j,c^{N})=\sum_{k=0}^{N-1}K(j,k)c_{k}^{N}$ and$~\bar{S}(j,c^{N} )=\sum_{k=1}^{N}K(k,j)c_{k}^{N}.$ Then the system (\ref{Tode0})-(\ref{TodeIC}) can be written as